Harry Crosby: Murder and suicide

 On the evening of the play, December 10, 1929, Caresse, Crosby's mother Henrietta Grew, and Hart Crane met for dinner before the play, but Crosby did not show up, which was uncharacteristic of him as it was not like him to needlessly cause Caresse to worry.
 She called their friend Stanley Mortimer at his mother's apartment, whose studio Crosby was known to use for his trysts.
 He agreed to check his studio.
 Mortimer had to enlist help to break open the locked door and found Crosby and Josephine's bodies.
-Crosby was in bed with a .25 calibre bullet hole in his right temple next to Josephine, who had a matching hole in her left temple, in what appeared to be a suicide pact.
+Crosby was in bed with a .25 calibre bullet hole in his right temple next to Josephine, who had a matching hole in her left temple.
 Crosby was still clutching the Belgian automatic pistol in one hand, Josephine in the other.

 The steamship tickets he had bought that morning for the return to Europe with Caresse were in his pocket.
 The coroner also found in his pocket a cable from Josephine addressed to Crosby on the RMS Mauretania.
 The coroner reported that Crosby's toenails were painted red, and that he had a Christian cross tattooed on the sole of one foot and a pagan icon representing the sun on the other.

 Crosby's wedding ring was found crushed on the floor, not on his finger, where he always promised Caresse it would remain.
 Caresse refused to witness the carnage and begged Archibald MacLeish, who was in town from his farm, to take charge.
 While waiting for the doctors to finish their examination, MacLeish wondered if Crosby's literary aspirations had not contributed to his death.

 Crosby's suicide, along with Hart Crane's suicide two and a half years later, were cited by later writers as emblematic of the Lost Generation.